Judge to rule on Castillo's detention amid Peru protests

 In the last week, protesters have burned police stations, taken over an airstrip used by the armed forces and invaded the runway of the international airport in Arequipa, a gateway to some of Peru’s tourist attractions.
 The passenger train that carries visitors to Machu Picchu suspended service, and roadblocks on the Pan-American Highway have stranded trailer trucks for days, spoiling food bound for the capital.

-By Wednesday, members of the armed forces had already been deployed to Arequipa and other areas outside Lima.
-Securing rural areas far from the capital could take longer.
+By Wednesday, members of the armed forces had already been deployed to Arequipa and other areas outside Lima, but protests continued into Thursday.

 Associated Press writer Franklin Briceño contributed to this report from Andahuaylas, Peru.